Key takeaways

 On the surface, from your customer’s perspective, this interaction feels easy and seamless.
 But, behind the scenes, there are many systems that must constantly be working perfectly and integrating correctly to provide a streamlined journey.
 In reality, what appears to be a simple interaction for your customer isn’t easy to get right.
 These types of AI-powered journeys are complex and pose many risks to your business.

 Without rigorous testing, LLM-powered agents introduce a range of risks that often remain invisible until they surface in production and affect customers.
+The key risks include:

-From a business perspective, compliance exposure is perhaps the most serious concern.
-In regulated industries, incorrect or non-compliant responses can trigger legal consequences and reputational damage.
+Even a single instance of hallucination can erode trust, especially if customers rely on that information to make decisions.
 And as AI governance standards continue to evolve, organizations are expected to demonstrate not just that their systems work, but that they are systematically tested and monitored.

 Previously, CX assurance operated in a world of predictability.
 IVR systems followed decision trees.
 Chatbots responded to predefined intents.
 Human agents were evaluated through sampled interactions and scorecards.